 How to enable PayPal in Campaign Setup

-- Go to your campaigns in the left menu (the megaphone icon).
+- Go to my campaigns in the left menu.

 Good to know!